Internet-Draft OAuth Mission Deferred Approval August 2026

 A reviewer that will grant only a narrowed subset of the proposed Mission resolves the deferral to access_denied, and the client submits a fresh, narrower Mission Intent; an experimental companion defines an in-place narrowing-revision handshake over this profile ([I-D.draft-mcguinness-oauth-mission-approval-revision]).
 Widening an approved Mission is a different operation with its own fresh approval ([I-D.draft-mcguinness-oauth-mission-expansion]).

-2. Status: An OPTIONAL Extension
+2. Status: An Optional Extension

-This document is OPTIONAL.
+This document is optional.
 A deployment that obtains Mission approvals synchronously is fully conformant to the issuance profile and is unaffected by this document.
 It places no new requirement on the issuance profile.

 A deployment claims this profile only when it defers Mission approvals under the deferred substrate.
 The approval event, the Authority Set, the subset rule, and the integrity anchors are unchanged; this document governs only how the approval is reached over time.